Victorian Railways Short W type carriage: ABW cars

 The cars ran until the late 1980s when replaced by the then-new N sets, and many were sold privately.
 While 37BU was purchased by the Bright museum, 20BU was substituted with both vehicles renumbered after the former was found to have been damaged in a minor collision with a crane.

 BW cars

 Built from 1911 to 1918 were cars 1BW to 39BW.
 They were designed to match the AW cars, but were second class and seated 56 people across 7 compartments, plus two at each end.
 They were almost exactly the same as the AW cars in every other way.

 In 1925, cars 40BW to 44BW were built, with the new style of curved roofing.
 They were otherwise identical to the previous batch.

+As noted above, two AW cars and 31-34BW were fitted with LP gas-fired boilers to circulate heated water around the carriage from 1975.

 1BW and 35BW (along with 62BW) appeared in the season one episode "The Copy" of Round the Twist, and were used for filming of scenes between Healesville and Yarra Glen.